 Global Agenda Council on Personalized & Precision Medicine 2012-2014

-Personalized medicine combines established clinical parameters and emerging molecular information to create preventative, diagnostic and therapeutic solutions tailored to individual patient requirements.
-Precision medicine offers meaningful changes in healthcare – refining diagnosis, treatment and patient prognosis, and bringing major efficiency savings.
+Personalized medicine combines established clinical parameters and emerging molecular information to create preventive, diagnostic and therapeutic solutions tailored to individual patient requirements.
+Precision medicine offers meaningful changes in healthcare – refining diagnosis, treatment and patient prognosis, and bringing large efficiency savings.
 Recent biotechnological advances have led to an explosion of disease-relevant molecular information that has brought the promise of personalized medicine within reach.

-Already, the cost of obtaining a single human-genome sequence has fallen from US$ 95 million in 2001 to only about US$ 21,000 in January 2011 and is projected to shrink further to US$ 1,000 in a few years.
+Already, the cost of obtaining a single human-genome sequence has fallen from US$ 95 million in 2001 to only about US$ 21,000 in January 2011, and is projected to shrink further to US$ 1,000 in a few years.
+An economic case can be made on how precision medicine will better facilitate disease prevention, resulting in better resource allocation to national economies.
 Other evidence of the promise’s fulfilment: in the area of oncology, genetic biomarkers may guide therapeutic decision-making.
 The personalized approach is expected to deliver significant healthcare benefits to patients.
 But ensuring a smooth transition will depend on establishing frameworks – to regulate, compile and interpret the influx of information – that can keep pace with rapid scientific developments.

 What the Council is doing about it